-White Mound County Park offers a campground with 47 campsites, 38 of which include electrical hookups.
-The camping season begins in April and closes in November - weather permitting.
+White Mound County Park offers a campground with 46 campsites, 37 of which include electrical hookups.
+The camping season typically begins in May and closes in November - weather permitting.
 A dump station and water fill-up stations are provided.
-White Mound County Park also offers a horse campground comprised of 10 campsites and horse trails for those who bring their own horses.
+White Mound County Park also offers rustic walk-in campsites and an equestrian campground comprised of 7 campsites and horse trails for those who bring their own horses.
 The horse trails are open May 15 through November 1 - weather permitting.

-The park surrounds the 104 acre White Mound Lake that many use for kayaking, canoeing, swimming, fishing and boating at a slow-no-wake speed.
+The park surrounds the 104-acre White Mound Lake that many use for kayaking, canoeing, swimming, fishing, and boating at a slow-no-wake speed.
 Users can access the lake via the boat landing, shoreline or via the ADA fishing pier.
-Types of fish found in White Mound Lake include panfish, largemouth bass, northern pike and catfish.
-Kayaks and a canoe are available to rent.
+Types of fish found in White Mound Lake include panfish, largemouth bass, northern pike, and catfish.
+Kayaks, paddle boards, and a canoe are available to rent.
 White Mound County Park possesses an exceptional and distinguished quality of starry nights - many astronomers visit the park to see the night sky.

-New to White Mound County Park is the Prairie Smoke Terrace.
-Built in 2018, the Prairie Smoke Terrace overlooks White Mound Lake, is available to rent all seasons and seats about 64 people indoors.
+Built in 2018, the Prairie Smoke Terrace overlooks White Mound Lake, and is available to rent all year, providing seats for about 64 people indoors.
 There are miles of trails throughout the park.
-Trails include access for hiking, snowshoeing, snowmobiling and a short ATV trail (weather permitting).
-Scattered around the park are many picnic areas that include playgrounds, grills, picnic tables, bathrooms and shelters (available to rent for a fee).
+Trails include access for hiking, snowshoeing, and snowmobiling (weather permitting).
+Scattered around the park are many picnic areas that include playgrounds, grills, picnic tables, hammock stations, bathrooms, and shelters (available to rent for a fee).
 Hunting and trapping are allowed in many areas of the park.
-An entrance fee is required.
+Trapping is not allowed within 5 feet of the shoreline of White Mound Lake.
+An entrance fee is required for motorized vehicles.

 Starry night on the shore of White Mound Lake Credit: Randy Halverson